xmlunit/xmlunit.net/README.md

 developed on Mono 4).

 The `core` library provides all functionality needed to test XML output and hasn't got any dependencies.
-It uses NUnit 2.x for its own tests.
-The core library is complemented by NUnit constraints.
+It uses NUnit 3.x for its own tests.
+The core library is complemented by two libaries of NUnit constraints targeting NUnit 2.x and 3.x respectively.

 ## Checking out XMLUnit.NET